After Your Baby Arrives

 The first injection of the Hepatitis B vaccine is administered in your baby's thigh muscle in the first 4 hours after birth.
 The vaccine protects your baby right from birth against a serious viral infection of the liver.
 Hepatitis B can be fatal or result in your baby becoming a carrier for life.

-In addition, the state of Connecticut mandates that the following tests and procedures are performed on all newborns before discharge from the hospital.
+In addition, the state of Connecticut mandates certain tests and procedures be performed on all newborns before discharge from the hospital.
 For more information, visit the State of Connecticut's Department of Public Health.

 This is a non-invasive test for early detection of hearing loss.
 It takes about 5 minutes.
 If your baby does not pass the test, a referral will be made for further testing after discharge.

 Within 24 hours after birth a small amount of blood is taken from your baby's heel.
 It is sent to the State Laboratory to screen for multiple rare metabolic disorders.
 Your baby's provider will be notified of an abnormal result.

 Erythromycin Eye Ointment Application